niftools/blender_niftools_addon/docs/user/features/properties/material.rst

 Specular
 ~~~~~~~~

-The Specular value create the bright highlights that one would see on a glossy surface.
+The Specular value creates the bright highlights that one would see on a glossy surface.

 #.
-In the **Specular** panel, use the color widget to set the highlight color.
+In the **Specular** panel, use the colour widget to set the highlight colour.
 #.
 Set **Intensity** to whatever value you prefer.